sage-code/maj/case.md

 Maj can be used on chat; it has specifics for describing computer languages and algorithms. therefore Maj is a descriptive _pseudo-code_ and _domain specific_ language;

-Maj can be spoken in public but nobody will understand you; especially if you are in China, Russia or Africa, but if you are on America or Australia or Europe some words could sound familiar.
+Maj can be spoken in public but nobody will understand you; especially if you are in China, Russia or Africa, but if you are on America  or Europe some words could sound familiar.

 # but how

-we shorten the words to reduce cost of pronunciation; so Maj can be faster and more efficient than other Romance languages; after initial calculation we estimate Maj is 30% more efficient than other languages;
+we have shorten the words to reduce cost of pronunciation; so Maj can be faster and more efficient than other Romance languages; after initial calculation we estimate Maj is on average 20% more efficient than other languages;

 in other languages, some writers are using abbreviations. in Maj all the words are already abbreviated; therefore further abbreviation makes no sense. foreign words can be used in Maj but must be enclosed with double quotes FRA:"française" is pronounced: /fʁɑ̃.sɛz/ for example.